rese1f/MovieChat/README.md

 ## :fire: News
 * **[2024.4.19]** :keyboard:We update the latest source code of MovieChat to [PyPI](https://pypi.org/).
 Now you can use MovieChat by `pip install Moviechat` directly!
 * **[2024.3.25]** :bar_chart: We host challenge track 1 of [the 4th International Workshop on Long-form Video Understanding: Towards Multimodal AI Assistant and Copilot](https://cvpr.thecvf.com/Conferences/2024/workshop-list) at CVPR 2024.
 You can participate in the challenge and submit your results via [Codalab](https://codalab.lisn.upsaclay.fr/competitions/18284?secret_key=bd5e312c-4775-43cf-933b-70726d00bcbe).
 We will display the results on the [leaderboard](https://espere-1119-song.github.io/LOVEU-CVPR-24-Track-1-Leaderboard/).
+For each participant, we hope you can submit your results in JSON format and report both the average running time and VRAM usage.
+We will use these metrics to select the most efficient method.
 For detailed information about the challenge, please refer to this [link](https://sites.google.com/view/loveucvpr24/track1).
 * **[2024.3.11]** :film_projector: We release the test set of the MovieChat-1K in [Hugging Face](https://huggingface.co/datasets/Enxin/MovieChat-1K-test).
 Each video contains 3 global questions and 10 breakpoint questions.
 * **[2024.2.27]** :tada: Our paper was accepted by CVPR 2024!
 * **[2024.2.14]** :film_projector: We release the training set of the MovieChat-1K in [Hugging Face](https://huggingface.co/datasets/Enxin/MovieChat-1K_train).
 Due to copyright restrictions, we share the clip features extracted by [eva_vit_g](https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/BLIP2/eva_vit_g.pth), containing 8192 frames of each video.